docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw25.md

 # Additional information
 Participation is free of charge and open to everyone, but registration is required.
-You can register by clicking on the button under the CSW logo at the top of the page, or on [this link]([registration_url]).
+You can register by clicking on the button under the CSW logo at the top of the page, or on [this link][registration_url].

 Lunch and coffee breaks will be offered to all participants.